aholstenson/adaptive-accrual-failure-detector/README.md

 [![npm version](https://badge.fury.io/js/adaptive-accrual-failure-detector.svg)](https://badge.fury.io/js/adaptive-accrual-failure-detector)

 Failure detection for processes, connections and distributed systems.
-This is a JavaScript-implementation of a failure detector that uses an adaptive accrual algorithm.
+This is an implementation for JavaScript and TypeScript of a failure detector that uses an adaptive accrual algorithm.
 The theory of this detector is taken from the paper [A New Adaptive Accrual Failure Detector for Dependable Distributed System](https://www.informatik.uni-augsburg.de/lehrstuehle/sik/publikationen/papers/2007_sac-dads_sat/paper.pdf) authored by Benjamin Satzger, Andreas Pietzowski, Wolfang Trumler and Theo Ungerer.